-Identifying the main modern (mainly nineteenth century) intellectual roots of the national phenomena.
+Identifying the main modern

+intellectual roots of the national phenomena.
 Defining pivotal events of European nationalism.
 Classifying the major theories among scholars of Nationalism.
 Describing key terms in the study of Nationalism such as ethnicity, myth, and community.

 Exemplifying in depth one particular case -study in the research of European nationalism.